jm-willy/Stockcheese/README.md

 # Stockcheese
 Chess AI fully based on artificial neural networks.
 Intended to be trained against itself and Stockfish 15, currently the best chess player and chess engine of all times.

-Stockcheese follows the actor-critic paradigm and doesn't relly on explicit/brute-force/"heuristic" monte carlo tree search.
+Stockcheese is pure artifical neural network following the actor-critic paradigm and doesn't relly on explicit/brute-force/"heuristic" monte carlo tree search.
 Since the critic not only learns the value function of the current state, but also the value function for a sequence of states: aka the monte carlo tree search function, thanks to lstm layers within the architecture among other details.

 ### Creative implementation details
 - Unlike the standard actor-critic, the critic sents its ouput to the actor as a feedback in both training and inference, as the actor doesn't learn the